Patience: Religious perspectives

-Islam

-Patience with steadfast belief in Allah is called sabr (صَبْرٌ ṣabr), one of the best virtues in Islam.
+In Islam, patience with steadfast belief in Allah is called sabr (صَبْرٌ ṣabr), one of the best virtues in Islam.
 Through sabr, a Muslim believes that an individual can grow closer to God and thus attain true peace.
 Islam stresses that Allah is with those who are patient, more specifically during calamity and suffering.
 Several verses in Quran urge Muslims to seek Allah's help when faced with fear and loss, with patient prayers and perseverance for Allah.
-For example:

-We will certainly test you with a touch of fear and famine and loss of property, life, and crops.
-Give good news to those who patiently endure— who, when faced with a disaster, say, “Surely to Allah we belong and to Him we will ˹all˺ return.”
+In Islamic tradition, Job (Arabic: أيوب, romanized: Ayyūb) demonstrated patience and steadfast belief in Allah.